makinacorpus/django_pyoidc/docs/how-to.rst

 First, if you don't already have a Python module holding OIDC related code in your project, create a file named ``oidc.py`` next to your settings.

 Add in a function that takes one argument: a list of tokens received during the authentication process.
-There are multiple tokens because OIDC defines multiple tokens, and some providers put the information in one token and some in another one :
+There are multiple tokens because OIDC defines multiple tokens, and some providers put the information in one token and some in another one:
 * the userinfo token
 * the access token